Ember-SC/ember-sc-bostonember/README.md

 Ember:

-1. Go into the `ember` directory to set up the client system:
+1. Go into the `embersc` directory to set up the client system:

     ```bash
-    cd ember
+    cd embersc
     ```

 1. Install everything: